SoftUni-Internal/interactive-content/EN/08-React-Hooks/07-Summary.md

    -  Unit Testing with JEST and Enzyme.

-   -  How to test Asynchronous code.
+   -  How to test the asynchronous code.

-   -  Server\-side rendering with React.
+   -  Server-side rendering with React.

 [/slide]